stxpan/TestTaskAGMSystem/README.md

 This is a template with all you need for your next web application.
 Aims for developers who really care about code quality, architecture, security and all the best practices in frontend.

+## How start in ur device

+1. clone repository
+2. install dependencies
+3. use start:dev

 ## Features